That's wonderful, and I would always say it's worth every minute of your time and every penny of your money.

-But treats, even healthy treats, should be offered in moderation.
+But treats, even healthy treats like watermelon, should be offered in moderation.

 No matter what food your hens have, they also need to be offered additional calcium.
 Around 4 grammes of calcium is needed for every egg.
 It's needed to keep their egg shells strong, so they assimilate it during the night when the shells form in their oviduct.

 Oyster shell is the best way of making sure they have all the calcium they need.

 Feed it freely by putting it in a separate dish.
 Hens know instinctively when they need calcium, and they'll take it from the bowl.